What is Personal Information?

 - Identifying information such as your date of birth and information from government issued identification, such as your driver’s license number

-- Credit card information if you pay by credit card
+- Banking information and/or credit card information if you pay by credit card

 - Credit history